creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-28-ComBat-Harmonization.md

 <div style="text-align:center">
 <img src="/collections/images/comBat/twoSampleTstatistics.jpg" width=800></div>
-<p style="text-align: center;font-style:italic">Figure A3 - Process for computing two-sample t-statistics / p-values on two databases from Site 1 and Site 2 at voxel level.</p>
+<p style="text-align: center;font-style:italic">Figure A3 - Process for computing two-sample t-statistics / p-values on two databases from Site 1 and Site 2 at voxel level.
+This helps to calculate the percentage of voxels associated with site.</p>

 * Most voxels are associated with site in the absence of harmonization (raw data).
 And all harmonization methods reduce the number of voxels associated with site for both FA and MD maps at different degree.